techlahoma/broadcasting/Streaming-Instructions.md

   appropriate element in the *Sources* section to change it.
 Suggested format:
     * Talk title: *\<title\>*
     * Speaker name: *\<speaker name\> | \<user group name\>*
+* Turn on camera and remove lens cap
 * Raise camera above crowd
+* Ask speaker to stand at the lectern and make sure he or she is in focus.
 * Make sure speakers are framed PRIOR to going live
 * Replace the battery in the microphone
 * **Turn on microphone and check for input (moving green bar) in OBS client**